Vandivier/ladderly-3/src/pages/blog/2023-11-25-leetcode-kata.md

 5. [234.
 Palindrome Linked List](https://leetcode.com/problems/palindrome-linked-list/description/)

    1. Patterns: Linked List, Fast and Slow Pointers, Recursion

    2. Finishing Statement: I realize that the only way to avoid O(n) space complexity is to modify the input in place.
 For that reason, I realize that the less obvious partial linked list reversal technique is more efficient compared to creating a copy of the input as an array.
-I also realize that recursion creates O(n) space complexity along the runtime stack.
-Therefore recursion is also not optimal.

 6. [133.
 Clone Graph](https://leetcode.com/problems/clone-graph/)